King's College, Cambridge Model Publication Scheme

 The Chapel

 The religious life of the College is focussed mainly on the Chapel.
 Statutes require daily services be held during Term.
 They are held in accordance with the rites of the Church of England.
 The Dean is responsible to the Governing Body for the provision of Chapel services and the Chaplain provides for the pastoral care and spiritual welfare of all students irrespective of denomination or faith community.
-Information about the Chapel including history, access and opening hours, and times of scheduled services and concerts held within it is available in the chapel webpages in Visit King's and in Events.
+Information about the Chapel including history, access and opening hours, and times of scheduled services and concerts held within it is available on the chapel webpages, in Visit King's and under Events.

 The Library

 The College Library facilitates learning by providing study space and books for students.
 Hundreds of new books are bought each year on the advice of the Directors of Studies.
-The online catalogue lists 92,000 books, and annual loans total about 22,000.
+The online catalogue lists over 92,000 books, and annual loans total about 22,000.
 We have particularly strong resources for the study of music and the study of global warming.
-There is on-line information about the global warming collection.

 Through its archival collections the Library provides a resource used by about 200 scholars a year from the College and University, as well as the rest of the world.
 We have particularly strong resources for the study of early 20th century economics, literature and fine arts, and for local and family history of the properties endowed to the College when it was founded.
 See the Archive Centre webpages for information about the Archives including access.